DanielCollin96/solar_image_processing/README.md

 ## Configuration

-All pipeline parameters are controlled by a single YAML file:
+All hyperparameters are controlled by a single YAML file:

 ```
 configs/pipeline_config.yaml